yoichitgy/hugo_yoichitgy/content/post/2015-08-13-dependency-injection-framework-for-swift-simple-weather-app-part1.md

         pod 'Nimble', '2.0.0-rc.2'
     end

 Alamofire is a networking library to write request and asynchronous response simply.
 SwiftyJSON is a library to access JSON elements simply.
-Quick is a behavior-driven development framework to write tests as specs fluently.
+Quick is a [behavior-driven development](https://en.wikipedia.org/wiki/Behavior-driven_development) framework to write tests as specs in simple structures.
 Nimble is a matcher framework that is expressive and supports asynchronous tests.
 For details, please visit their project pages.

 To use the free weather API on iOS 9, we have to allow HTTP connections.
 Open `Info.plist` and add `NSAppTransportSecurity` dictionary with `NSAllowsArbitraryLoads` element set to `true`[^3].
 [Here](http://stackoverflow.com/questions/30720813/cfnetwork-sslhandshake-failed-ios-9) is more information about the setting and its background.